 Not sure where to start with these large market halls?
 We’ve done the leg-work to find out what’s good, and what’s very good.

-Here’s our guide for finding the best of Torvehallerne, Copenhagen’s glass market:
+Here’s our guide to what to eat, drink and see at Torvehallerne, Copenhagen’s glass market:

 Ready-to-eat food & drink at Torvehallerne